-The SBA loan 7(a) is the SBA’s primary program and is designed to provide financial assistance to small businesses.
-The terms and conditions like the guaranty percentage and loan amount may vary by the type of loans and businesses.
+The SBA loan 7(a) is the SBA’s primary program designed to provide financial assistance to small businesses.
+The terms and conditions like the guaranty percentage and loan amount, may vary by the type of loans and business.

 SBA Loan Program 504

 The SBA 504 loan is a powerful economic development loan program that will provide small businesses with another avenue for business funding while promoting business growth and job creation.
 The proceeds from SBA 504 loans must be used for fixed assets such as construction, commercial real estate, land or land improvements (and certain soft costs).
 It can also be used to refinance existing debt.

 Economic Injury Disaster Loans (EIDL) not only provide assistance after natural disasters like tornadoes, wildfires or floods, but when President Trump declared Covid-19 a nationwide emergency on March 13th, small businesses were able to access this program for emergency financing.